JaniC-WPI/Vision_Based_Manipulation/README.md

 -- Node publishes joint position first and switches controller to publish joint velocity

 `roslaunch vision_based_manipulation vb_manager.launch`
--- server node waits for manager's numeric input, to publish joint positions and move from home position to target, and then switches controller to publish random joint velocities
+-- server node has the controller.
+Manager nodes send a numeric input that asks the controller to wait (input 1), to start (input 2) or to stop (input 3).
+The arm position is in the home position.
+The server node receives the start command from manager, and the position controller changes the joint position to a target position.
+After the switchcontroller service is called in the server node that switches the controller from position to velcity and the velocity command are published to randonly move the arm